-KICP Postdoctoral Research Fellowship, 2013
+KICP Postdoctoral Research Fellowship, 2020

-The KICP announces the 2013 Postdoctoral Research Fellowship opportunity.
-Scientists who have or expect a PhD in Physics, Astrophysics or related fields between September 2009 and September 2013 are invited to apply.
-Successful applicants will be expected to conduct original research in experimental, observational, numerical or theoretical cosmology in an active interdisciplinary environment.
-Postdoctoral Scholars are appointed to renewable one-year terms, up to three years.
-Our positions carry a competitive salary and benefits package.
-Institute Fellows have the freedom to work on any of the efforts in the Institute.
+The Kavli Institute for Cosmological Physics (KICP) announces its 2020 Postdoctoral Research Fellowship competition.
+Scientists receiving a PhD in physics, astrophysics, or related fields between May 2016 and September 2020 are invited to apply.
+Successful applicants will conduct original research in experimental, observational, numerical, or theoretical cosmological physics in areas of interest to the KICP faculty.
+KICP Fellows are appointed to renewable one-year terms, for up to three years.
+Our positions carry a salary and benefits package comparable to other prize fellowships.

 Each year we also host students from a national REU program administered through the Department of Physics that specifically targets women and under-represented minorities.

 Inner-City Enrichment Teaching Assistant: Each year the KICP typically supports one graduate student who organizes weekly hands-on laboratories and residential science institutes for local middle and high school students.
 This position is an excellent opportunity to broaden one's career and gain experience in classroom teaching and course design.

 Visitors can include faculty-level researchers, postdoctoral researchers, graduate students, and K-12 educators drawn from academia, national laboratories, industry, and even science museums and K-12 institutions.
 The KICP also provides an environment ripe for researchers who are changing fields or exploring new research directions.

 If you would like to visit our Institute, please contact any of our members.
 They are listed, along with their contact information, on our People page.